SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 spans multiple
 lines
 */
-I'm not a comment, too
+Not a comment, too
 ```

 **Single line comments** are considered comments only if the text is typed in the same line
 of the two slashes `//`.
 In other words, `//` indicates that everything following it
 until the end of the line is a comment.

-A **multi-line comment**, instead, is considered as a comment if the text is typed *between*
+A **multi-line comment**, instead, is considered a comment if the text is typed *between*
 `/*` and `*/`.

 :::warning